jdutta/jdutta.github.io/_posts/2014-03-12-photography-portfolio-using-revealjs.md

     background-size: contain;
 }
 ```

 Note: The photo portfolio is not final/official yet.
-Will have to find a way to link it from
-joyduttaphoto.com.